hollyanitamartin/shinyMicrobiota/README.md

 ### Quick Start

 To launch shinyMicrobiota, download the `app.R` script and run this from RStudio; this will launch the app in your browser.
 See the 'test_data/plug_and_play' directory to download some test data that can be immediately uploaded to the app.
+We are working on hosting it on a web server so if you don't have RStudio stay tuned for future developments!

 ### Data processing